 The first thing you may notice is that the Precepts really don’t specifically mention your relationship with Jesus, but don’t make the mistake of thinking they take the place of relationship in any way.
 Instead, consider that following the Precepts are positive actions (things to DO) that all put you in a really, really good place to work on that relationship with Christ!

 - Going to Mass each Sunday and holy days plugs you in with a community of believers with the same goal.
 It gives you a chance to hear Scripture and a homily which helps you grow in faith.
 It gives you the grace to go out and be salt and light and is the place where you can receive the Eucharist.

 - Confession gets us on that road to turning toward Christ through conversion and forgiveness.

-- Fasting and abstinence helps us with self mastery, unites us with others and makes more room in our lives for Jesus.
+- Fasting and abstinence help us with self-mastery, unite us with others and makes more room in our lives for Jesus.